 Roofing including roof space

 Repair category 1

-Notes The roof covering is original to the construction of the property.
+Notes No significant defects evident.
 Concrete tiles are typically guaranteed for 30 years but have a reasonable life expectation around 50/60 years according to the BRE.
 Life expectancy will often depend on weathering and damage from the prevailing weather.
 A reputable roofing contractor can advise on life expectancy and repair/replacement costs.